Wasappli/WAAppRouting/README.md

  presentingController:navigationController];
 ```

-Add some block handler if needed
+Add a block handler if needed

 ```objc
 // Register some blocks